drhsqlite/pikchr/doc/differences.md

 The "`sh`" command provided the script the ability to run arbitrary shell commands on the host computer.
 Hence "`sh`" was just a built-in [RCE vulnerability][rce].
-Having the ability to run arbitrary shell commands was a great innovation in a phototypestting control system for Version-III Unix running on a PDP/11 in 1982, in a controlled-access facility.
+Having the ability to run arbitrary shell commands was a great innovation in a phototypesetting control system for Version-III Unix running on a PDP/11 in 1982, in a controlled-access facility.
 But such a feature is undesirable in modern web-facing applications